 Doctor of Philosophy in Criminology

 The Ph.D. in criminology is designed to prepare students to produce theoretically informed empirical scholarship related to issues of crime and justice policy.
 After completing graduate courses in criminological theory, criminal justice policy, and empirical methods, Ph.D. students take advanced graduate coursework consistent with their research focus.
 The program trains students to produce scholarly research that is disseminated to researchers and policymakers through refereed publications.
+The program is not designed to train students who intend to pursue a professional career that does not principally consist of writing research papers.

 Advanced coursework typically involves courses in data science, econometrics, law, and sociology.
 The dissertation is completed under the supervision of faculty in the Department of Criminology.
 Normally Ph.D. students complete the degree within four academic years.
 Details on individual faculty research interests can be found here.
 Details on recent Ph.D. graduates of the program can be found below.